René Descartes: Netherlands

 The first was never to accept anything for true which I did not know to be such; that is to say, carefully to avoid precipitancy and prejudice, and to comprise nothing more in my judgment than what was presented to my mind so clearly and distinctly as to exclude all ground of doubt.

 In La Géométrie, Descartes exploited the discoveries he made with Pierre de Fermat.
 This later became known as Cartesian geometry.

 Descartes continued to publish works concerning both mathematics and philosophy for the rest of his life.
 In 1641, he published a metaphysics treatise, Meditationes de Prima Philosophia (Meditations on First Philosophy), written in Latin and thus addressed to the learned.
-It was followed in 1644 by Principia Philosophiae (Principles of Philosophy), a kind of synthesis of the Discourse on the Method and Meditations on First Philosophy.
+It was followed in 1644 by Principia Philosophiae (Principles of Philosophy), which was dedicated to Princess Elisabeth of Bohemia, a kind of synthesis of the Discourse on the Method and Meditations on First Philosophy.

 In 1643, Cartesian philosophy was condemned at the University of Utrecht, and Descartes was obliged to flee to the Hague, then eventually to the north of Amsterdam, ultimately settling in Egmond-Binnen.

 Between 1643 and 1649 Descartes lived with his girlfriend at Egmond-Binnen in an inn.
 Descartes became friendly with Anthony Studler van Zurck, lord of Bergen, and participated in the design of his mansion and estate.
 He also met Dirck Rembrantsz van Nierop, a mathematician and surveyor.
 He was so impressed by Van Nierop's knowledge that he even brought him to the attention of Constantijn Huygens and Frans van Schooten.

 Descartes began (through Alfonso Polloti, an Italian general in Dutch service) a six-year correspondence with Princess Elisabeth of Bohemia, devoted mainly to moral and psychological subjects.
 Connected with this correspondence, in 1649 he published Les Passions de l'âme (The Passions of the Soul), which he dedicated to the Princess.
 A French translation of Principia Philosophiae, prepared by Abbot Claude Picot, was published in 1647.
 This edition was also dedicated to Princess Elisabeth.
 In the preface to the French edition, Descartes praised true philosophy as a means to attain wisdom.
 He identifies four ordinary sources to reach wisdom and finally says that there is a fifth, better and more secure, consisting in the search for first causes.